 Yoga Sutra of Patanjali

-Maharishi Patanjali is considered to be the compiler of the Yoga Sutras and the author of a commentary on Panini’s Ashtadhyayi, referred to as Mahabhasya.
+Maharishi Patanjali is considered the compiler of the Yoga Sutras and the author of a commentary on Panini’s Ashtadhyayi, referred to as Mahabhasya.
 The Yoga sutras have 196 Sanskrit sutras organized in 4 chapters.
 The yoga sutras were collected sometime between 500 BCE and 200 BCE.
 All the four chapters of Patanjali’s Yoga Sutra are named according to their subjects; Samadhi Pada, Sadhana Pada, Vibhuti Pada, and Kaivalya Pada.

-- Samadhi Pada: The first chapter of Patanjali’s Yoga Sutras provides a definition and the purpose of yoga.
-Various approaches that can be used to achieve the objectives of yoga are included.
+- Samadhi Pada: The first chapter of Patanjali’s Yoga Sutras provides a definition and the purpose of Yoga.
+Various approaches that can be used to achieve the objectives of Yoga are included.

-- Vibhuti Pada: It is about the results, power, and manifestation acquired by yoga.
+- Vibhuti Pada: It is about the results, power, and manifestation acquired by Yoga.

 - Yamas: they are guidelines for how to interact with the outside world at a social level.

 - Asana: Asana refers to the seated posture, which should be steady and comfortable so the yogi can sit and meditate for long periods.

 - Pranayama: Pranayama means control over our energy or life force.